King's Bench Division: Admiralty Court

 The colonists' objections were based on several factors.
 The courts could try a case anywhere in the British Empire.
 Cases involving New York or Boston merchants were frequently heard in Nova Scotia and sometimes even in England.
 The fact that judges were paid based in part on the fines that they levied and naval officers were paid for bringing "successful" cases led to abuses.
 There was no trial by jury, and evidence standards were lower than in criminal courts, the latter requiring proof "beyond reasonable doubt".
 The government's objective was to improve the effectiveness of revenue and excise tax laws.
 In many past instances, smugglers would avoid taxes.
 Even when they were caught and brought to trial, local judges frequently acquitted the popular local merchants whom they perceived as being unfairly accused by an unpopular tax collector.

 In 1875, the High Court of Admiralty governing England and Wales was absorbed into the new Probate, Divorce and Admiralty (or PDA) Division of the High Court.
 When the PDA Division was in turn abolished and replaced by the Family Division, the "probate" and "admiralty" jurisdictions were transferred to, respectively, the Chancery Division and to the new "Admiralty Court", a subset of the King's Bench Division of the High Court.
 Strictly speaking, there was no longer an "Admiralty Court" as such, but the admiralty jurisdiction allocated by the Senior Courts Act 1981 was (and is) exercised by the Admiralty Judge and other Commercial Court judges authorized to sit in admiralty cases.
 When these judges sat, it became convenient to call the sitting the "Admiralty Court".

+Lord Denning was one of the leading justiciars in Admiralty court of the late 20th century.
+For example, he decided The Hansa Nord case Cehave v Bremer in 1976 and demonstrated the continued pre-eminence of London as the legal centre of the high seas.

 In England and Wales today, admiralty jurisdiction is exercised by the High Court of Justice in England (EWHC).
 Admiralty law applied in this court is based upon the civil law-based Law of the Sea, with statutory law and common law additions.

-The Admiralty Court is no longer in the Royal Courts of Justice in the Strand, having moved to the Rolls Building.
+The Admiralty Court is no longer in the Royal Courts of Justice in the Strand, having moved to the Rolls Building in 2011.

 Leadership

 President

 Until 2005, the head of the Division was the Lord Chief Justice.
 The post of president of the King's Bench Division was created by the Constitutional Reform Act 2005, leaving the Lord Chief Justice as president of the Courts of England and Wales, head of the Judiciary of England and Wales and head of Criminal Justice.
-Sir Igor Judge was the first person to hold this office, appointed in October 2005.
+Sir Igor Judge was the first person to hold the office, appointed in October 2005.